Frequently asked questions

 The twig system is very flexible.
 The twig 3D models made by the Grove are made for realism, they capture every detail in a twig.
 Although they take almost no memory with (GPU) rendering, they are not usable in game engines.
 However, you can make your own twigs with just the amount of detail you want.
 You can distribute your own low polygon image mapped branches.

-How can I control the number of polygons of the branches?
+Can I control the number of polygons?

 As a tree grows older, the branching structure can get quite complex.
 Although the twig system can save an amazing amount of memory, branches can also fill up your (GPU) memory quite quickly.
 You can control the reduction of the number of polygons based on the thickness of the branch, for high poly trunks and low poly branch ends.